 Information regarding the current Fee Schedule is available on the College website and is included in the Enrolment Pack.
+Fees and Levies for 2023 will be updated in November.

 Concessions

 Concessions are available for those who have either short or long term difficulty paying fees.
 Parents who have such difficulties are urged to contact the Principal or the Business Manager as soon as the need arises so that the appropriate arrangements can be made.